gon-uri/linking_number/README.md

     total: float
         Linking Number (it should always be an integer, if not, check changing parameters)
     coords_1:
-        Coordinates of intesection points in the fist dimention of the projection plane (XY','ZX' or'YZ').
+        Coordinates of intesection points in the fist dimension of the projection plane (XY','ZX' or'YZ').
     coords_2:
-        Coordinates of intesection points in the second dimention of the projection plane (XY','ZX' or'YZ').
+        Coordinates of intesection points in the second dimension of the projection plane (XY','ZX' or'YZ').
 ```
 ---
 #### **Citing**